Skip to content

 Three Pico Park room types local Wi-Fi online code and couch play.

 Local Wi-Fi requires every player on the same network.
 One player creates a room, and the others see it appear in the lobby on their own phones.
-We measured the discovery time at 2-4 seconds in a small apartment, and 6-9 seconds when one phone was two rooms away from the router.
+Discovery was quick in a small apartment, and slower when one phone was two rooms away from the router.
 The mode also works over a phone hotspot, though battery drain on the host gets noticeable after about an hour.

 Single-device couch play splits one phone screen into 2-4 touch zones, one per player.
 It works on a tablet but feels cramped on anything smaller than a 6-inch phone.
 For 4-player couch sessions on Switch, see our 4-player Switch games roundup.